-In a first analysis, we ask to what extent people recognise the severity of the current corona epidemic.
+In a first analysis, we ask to what extent people recognize the severity of the current corona epidemic.
 The sense of risk severity appears to be very high.
 Almost everyone is convinced that being sick with COVID-19 can be severe.
-In both surveys, more than 94% of participants were rather strongly or totally convinced of the possible risks of a COVID-19 infection.
+In all three surveys, more than 93% of participants were rather strongly or totally convinced of the possible risks of a COVID-19 infection1.
 Age plays an important role; the older, the higher the severity of the virus is assessed.
-It is striking that
+It is remarkable that respondents with a university degree estimate the severity of the disease slightly lower; although their score still remains very high (averages of 6.46, 6.30 and 6.29 in the surveys on a scale from 1 to 7)2.

-\ Written by prof. dr. Koen Verhoest, prof. dr. Wouter Van Dooren & Steven De Vadder, in collaboration with other members of GOVTRUST Centre of Excellence.
-For questions, please contact: koen.verhoest@uantwerpen.be Some questions were inspired by, on the one hand, questions from the COVID-19 survey by the Winton Center for Risk and Evidence Communication, and on the other hand, questions from a survey developed by the University of Utrecht (Dominika respondents with a university degree estimate the severity of the disease slightly lower; although their score still remains very high (averages of 6.46 and 6.30 in the two surveys).
+^{} Written by prof. dr. Koen Verhoest, prof. dr. Wouter Van Dooren & Steven De Vadder, in collaboration with other members of GOVTRUST Centre of Excellence.
+For questions, please contact: koen.verhoest@uantwerpen.be

-Evidence Communication, and on the other hand, questions from a survey developed by the University of Utrecht (Dominika Proszowska), for which we thank them.
-The researchers also thank prof. Pierre Van Damme and the other steering committee members of the Corona Study for agreeing to include questions about trust in government and information in the survey of April 7 and 28, 2020
+Some questions were inspired by, on the one hand, questions from the COVID-19 survey by the Winton Center for Risk and Evidence Communication, and on the other hand, questions from a survey developed by the University of Utrecht (Dominika Proszowska), for which we thank them.
+The researchers also thank prof. Pierre Van Damme and the other steering committee members of the Corona Study for agreeing to include questions about trust in government and information.

-We take the scores above 4, on a 7-point scale, together and formulate these scores as rather high to completely/totally.
+1 We take the scores above 4, on a 7-point scale, together and formulate these scores in this note as rather high to completely/totally.